Skip to content

 );

-Here is an example of calling the Content API for a single item and inflating only the promo images image (Featured Media).
-ANS objects can contain multiple images, and these would also need inflating.
-You would need to update the following code to have this ability.
+This example calls the Content API for a single item and inflates only the promo images image (Featured Media).
+ANS objects can contain multiple images, and these could also need inflating:

 import axios from 'axios';